statgen/colocus-ui-vue3/README.md

 Consequently, early graphs with smaller specified sizes adopted the sizes specified by later graphs.
 For example, Class of Colocalizations had a specified width of 600 but were actually about 800 wide.

 So the config.view.continuous* were removed to set dimensions directly.
 In particular, setting only the width, and allowing Vega to set height itself produced better looking plots.
 Also, I removed the hard-coded value for width, and specified "container", thus allowing height to be specified externally by the Vue infrastructure.
-This will probably migrate into the VegaPlotConfig.js file, along with the other macro settings.

 Another issue is that Vega emits a warning, "VegaPlotContainer.vue:40 WARN Dropping "fit-y" because spec has discrete height."
 Attempts to resolve this were unsuccessful, primarily through setting the autosize property in the spec, as follows.